Why You Should Go to China to Find Your Next Product Even If You’re a Total Beginner

 Why Go All the Way to China?

-1. You see hundreds of product ideas in a single afternoon
+1. See hundreds of product ideas in a single afternoon

 Online browsing gives you crumbs.